What Eagle Eye Networks does well

 Choose Avigilon if you: are already in the Motorola Solutions ecosystem and want strong built-in AI with a single vendor covering both cameras and VMS.

-Choose Tec-Tel if you: run 3 or more sites, already own IP cameras (connected to Eagle Eye or otherwise), want workplace safety AI or intelligent video search without replacing hardware or switching VMS, and want one accountable partner for design, install, monitoring, and service.
+Work with Tec-Tel when: run 3 or more sites, already own IP cameras (connected to Eagle Eye or otherwise), want workplace safety AI or intelligent video search without replacing hardware or switching VMS, and want one accountable partner for design, install, monitoring, and service.

 Get a free consultation